joker-eph/githubmove/GitHubMove.rst

   non-trivial issue."
 [JSonnRevNum]_
 - "Sequential IDs are important for LNT and llvmlab bisection tool."
 [MatthewsRevNum]_.

-However, git can emulate this increasing revision number:
+However, Git can emulate this increasing revision number:
 `git rev-list  --count <commit-hash>`.
 This identifier is unique only within a single branch, but this means the tuple `(num, branch-name)` uniquely identifies a commit.